 If the material weighs ten times more, imagine the additional shipping and installation costs for ceramic tile materials over metal.
 The weight of clay tiles also drives up the building infrastructure cost for new construction, making modifications to existing structures virtually impossible.
 Before finalizing your product selection, you should always check with a local engineer to determine structural integrity and loading requirements.

 Metal roof options like our Met-Tile install in a fraction of the time required for ceramic tiles.
 They can also be installed in any environment.
-In contrast, clay tiles are not generally recommended in regions with repetitive freeze-thaw cycles (January mean temperature below 25 degrees).
+In contrast, clay tiles are not generally recommended in regions with repetitive freeze-thaw cycles (average January temperature under 25 degrees).

 McElroy Metal's Met-Tile roofing panel provides the appearance of ceramic tile roofing while delivering property owners, and service provides an option that is fast, easy, efficient, affordable, and attractive.
 A Met-Tile roof looks so much like ceramic tiles that most people are surprised to learn the roof is metal.

-For a quick reference, the Metal Roofing Alliance illustrates all of the similarities and differences between common residential roofing material types in this table, where they compare various roof construction materials across a number of categories, like true cost, expected lifespan, maintenance, and more.
+For a quick reference, the Metal Roofing Alliance illustrates all of the similarities and differences between common residential roofing material types in this table, where they compare various roof construction materials across several categories, like true cost, expected lifespan, maintenance, and more.
 Check it out!

 Learn more about metal roofing for your home by visiting our Residential Metal Roofing overview.